dan-fritchman/Thesis/content.md

 A popular abstraction for higher-level layout injects the notions of _tracks_ and an underlying _grid_.
 These techniques resemble the conceptual layout-space used by digital PnR.
 All connections are driven onto a regular set of available wiring tracks.
 Typically each connection layer runs in a single direction, and often these directions are systemically demanded to alternate layer-by-layer.
 E.g. if metal layer 5 runs horizontally, this implies that metal layers 4 and 6 (or whatever the adjacent ones are called) run vertically.

-This gridding concept can be highly valuable for streamlining the connection-programming process.
+This grid concept can be highly valuable for streamlining the connection-programming process.
 Especially so for layout-programs which desire _portability_, whether between widely divergent parameters, or most impactfully, across implementation technologies.
 With grids, connections no longer need to be programmed in "raw" geometric coordinates.
 They instead refer to indices or other keys into the grid to make reference to desired metal locations.

 Several popular programming libraries and frameworks epitomize the programmed-custom model.
 Open source libraries such as _[gdstk](https://github.com/heitzmann/gdstk)_ and its predecessor _[gdspy](https://github.com/heitzmann/gdspy)_ are canonical examples.
 While both place some emphasis on the GDSII data and file format (even in their names), both expose Python APIs to add, manipulate, and query the content of custom layouts. _[Gdsfactory](https://gdsfactory.github.io/)_ and PHIDL [@McCaughan2021PHIDL] expose similar low-level APIs, with higher-level functionality and emphasis tailored to _photonic_ chips and circuits.
 (Photonics may be a domain more amenable to the programmed-custom model overall than highly integrated CMOS, as indicated by the survey in [@dikshit2023].)

 The most relevant here at UC Berkeley is the Berkeley Analog Generator, BAG ([@chang2018bag2], [@werblun2019]), and related projects such as LAYGO [@laygo].
 BAG means different things to different people.
 One (perhaps founding) view was that BAG codifies the _design process_ which designers tend to very loosely keep collected in memory.
 This (at least conceptually) includes selecting circuit architectures, applying sizing decisions, and ultimately producing layout.
-In practice, aways more time, energy, and attention has been dedicated to its efforts to program custom layout.
+In practice, a ways more time, energy, and attention has been dedicated to its efforts to program custom layout.
 BAG endeavors to enable process-portable layout-programs in which a _circuit_ is codified in a program, and its underlying implementation technology is essentially a _parameter_.
 That technology parameter is quite complex, generally expressed as a large pile of YAML markup.
 The portability goals are central to BAG's usage of such a gridded layout abstraction.

 We also note that "the analog way" makes its own use of programmed-custom layout.
 As illustrated in Figure~\ref{fig:layout-quadrants}, most GUI-drawn custom layout does include programmed-custom components, for its lowest-level primitives.
 These low-level layouts are commonly called _parametric cells_ or _p-cells_ for short.
 Typical instances produce a single transistor or passive element, parameterized by its physical dimensions, segmentation, and potentially by more elaborate criteria such as demands for redundant contacts.
 These low-level p-cells perform the highly invaluable task of producing DRC-compliant designs for the lowest, often most detailed and complicated layers of a technology-stack.

 ## Programmed Custom Success Stories (Mostly SRAM Compilers)

-The most successful depolyments of programmed-custom layout have generally been _circuit family_ specific.
+The most successful deployments of programmed-custom layout have generally been _circuit family_ specific.
 E.g. while a layout-program at minimum produces a single circuit, these best-use-cases find families of similar circuits over which to find a set of meta-parameters, enabling the production of a small family.
 SRAM arrays have probably been the most successful example.
 SRAM serves as the primary high-density memory solution for nearly all of the digital flow, comprising most cache, register files, and configuration of most large digital SOCs.
 SRAM is therefore extremely area-sensitive, especially at its lowest and most detailed design layers.
 A common workflow uses the custom graphical methods to produce these "bit-cells" and similarly detailed layers, which using "SRAM compiler" programs to aggregate bits into usable IP blocks.
 An SRAM compiler is a programmed-custom layout program.
 It leverages the fact that large swathes of popular SRAM usage has a consistent set of parameters: size in bits, word width, numbers of read and write ports, and the like.
 The compiler (or what we might call "generator") programs generalize over this space and produce a family of memory IPs.

 \setkeys{Gin}{width=.75\linewidth}